ironbar/arc25/docs/modeling/Iteration_19_search_with_BARC.md

 ## Conclusion

+We have validated that the BARC induction model has the ability to solve ARC tasks using code.
+This is a good baseline to compare against methods that combine search and test-time trainingºº    .

 ## Next steps

 - Induction results from the BARC paper are obtained with 20k samples, that gets 38% on the validation set.